WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="158"></a><sup>158</sup> “Mexican - Becoming Part of the United States,” Presentation: Immigration and Relocation in U.S. History, Classroom Materials at the Library of Congress,” accessed September 9, 2020, https://www.loc.gov/classroom-materials/immigration/mexican/becoming-part-of-the-united-states/.

-<a name="159"></a><sup>159</sup> Luis Noe-Bustamante, Antonio Flores, and Sono Shah, “Facts on Hispanics of Mexican Origin in the United States, 2017,” Pew Research Center's Hispanic Trends Project, September 16, 2019, https://www.pewresearch.org/hispanic/fact-sheet/u-s-hispanics-facts-on-mexican-origin-latinos/.
+<a name="159"></a><sup>159</sup> Mohamad Moslimani, Luis Noe-Bustamante, and Sono Shah, “Facts on Hispanics of Mexican Origin in the United States, 2021,” Pew Research Center, Fact Sheet, August 16, 2023, https://www.pewresearch.org/hispanic/fact-sheet/us-hispanics-facts-on-mexican-origin-latinos/.

 <a name="160"></a><sup>160</sup> Sheila Marie Contreras, “Chicana, Chicano, Chican@, Chicanx,” in *Keywords for Latina/o Studies*, ed. by Deborah R. Vargas, Nancy Raquel Mirabel, and Lawrence La Fontain-Stokes (New York: New York University Press, 2017), 32.